liferay/liferay-docs/develop/tutorials/articles/model-listeners.markdown

 and after (for the `onAfter...` case) the model persistence event.

 Now that you know how to create model listeners, keep in mind that they're useful as standalone projects or inside of your application.
-What if your application needs to do something (like add a custom entity) every time a User is added in Liferay?
-You can include the model listener inside your application.
+If your application needs to do something (like add a custom entity) every time a User is added in Liferay, you can include the model listener inside your application.